 Our Hawaiian voyaging canoes, Hōkūleʻa and Hikianalia, are on a five year, 60,000 nautical mile voyage to discover how local communities around the world are navigating toward a sustainable future.
 Mālama Honua, caring for our island earth, is the guiding value of our voyage and it is inspiring learners of all ages to join us as we discover stories of hope from cultures around the globe. – www.hokulea.com

-A Journey of the Heart:
+A Journey of the Heart

 We can draw from the strength and wisdom of our ancestors to create a truly beautiful future for all

-Voyage as a Way of Life: This is a real-life story rich with metaphors that are relevant to all of us as our global heritage awakens.
-The best part is that you can follow along, participate, and learn with the crew about diverse cultures, and sustainable practices to make a better world.
-If you have kids or grandkids, you can explore canoe to classroom or a thorough list of resources for anyone who wants to share this journey of learning with their loved ones.
-There are plenty of videos, photos, and blog entries on their website, TwitterInstagram, and Facebook where you can read blog entries and see pictures from crew members.
-These historical and contemporary cultural stories are full of hope and inspiration.
+This is a real-life story rich with metaphors that are relevant to all of us as our global heritage awakens.
+The best part is that you can follow along and participate.
+You will learn with the crew about diverse cultures, ancient migrations, and sustainable practices to make a better world.

-Mālama Honua (caring for our Island Earth) is becoming a Global Movement: The Hōkūle’a Crew has a pledge that they share with everyone they cross paths with which forms a great foundation for creating a beautiful future, together on this planet.
+The Hōkūle’a Crew has a pledge that they share with everyone they cross paths with.
+This forms a great foundation for creating a beautiful future together on this planet.

 No matter where on Island Earth I live, the ocean produces the air I breathe and helps to regulate the climate.